 Depositary Receipts Risk.
 Depositary receipts generally involve similar risks to those associated with investments in foreign securities.
 Depositary receipts are securities that are typically issued by a bank or trust company that evidence ownership of underlying securities issued by a foreign corporation and entitle the holder to all dividends and capital gains that are paid out on the underlying foreign securities.
 The issuers of certain depositary receipts are under no obligation to distribute shareholder communications to the holders of such receipts, or to pass through to them any voting rights with respect to the deposited securities.
 Investments in depositary receipts may be less liquid than the underlying shares in their primary trading market.
 Depositary receipts may not necessarily be denominated in the same currency as the underlying securities into which they may be converted.
 In addition, the issuers of the stock underlying unsponsored depositary receipts are not obligated to disclose material information in the United States.
-The issuers of depositary receipts at any time, which may result in costs and delays in the distribution of the underlying assets to the Fund's performance.
+The issuers of depositary receipts may discontinue issuing new depositary receipts and withdraw existing depositary receipts at any time, which may result in costs and delays in the distribution of the underlying assets to the Fund and may negatively impact the Fund's performance.